 By Shonda Rhimes

-If you haven’t seen a trend yet, I love female authors, entrepreneurs and change makers.
 Shonda Rhimes may be best known for her incredible TV series like scandal and Grey’s Anatomy, but she’s also an introvert.
 She challenges herself to participate in a year of yes and I challenge you to do the same thing.
 If you just ended a relationship, it may be time to start your own year of yes, dance it out, stand in the sun, and be your own person too.
 I loved this book and breezed through it in one weekend.

 By Don Miguel Ruiz